Atharsh2910/SCFinShield-AI/README.md

 3. **Pinecone**: Stores vector embeddings for similarity searches

 Ensure all three services are accessible and properly configured before starting the application.

-## Contributing

-When contributing to this project:

-1. Create a feature branch from main
-2. Make your changes and test thoroughly
-3. Ensure all dependencies are correctly specified
-4. Submit a pull request with a clear description of changes

-## Support and Documentation

-For issues, questions, or contributions, please refer to the project repository or contact the development team.

-## License

-This project is provided as-is for supply chain finance fraud detection purposes.